 Late policy: You may use up to five extension days

-(in total) over the course of the semester for the nine PSets,
+(in total) over the course of the semester for the ten PSets, with

-grades" link.
+on the "Online grades" link.
 For any other late PSets, your score will

-be multiplied by 0.5; moreover, you must submit it within 7 days of the
+be multiplied by 0.5; moreover, you must submit it within 5 days of

 If you have a note from Student Support Services, please see your